Getting started in network marketing means you are going to have to go out and talk to people about what you are doing.

 When you prospect this way, you let people observe you and your life rather than trying to sell them.
 Their guard will be lowered and more receptive to what you are offering.
 It may or may not be for them, but it makes for an easier conversation.
 Whatever they end up choosing to do, they will appreciate your approach and efforts and you won’t risk losing that relationship because you’ve gone all weirdo on them.

 Prospecting is a skill.
 It’s not a hunting method.
 Using proper techniques and methods will allow you to have a much greater rate of success.
 Network marketers are in the relationship building business.
 The more you can create the rapport and build on that, the greater the likelihood you will grow your business.
-Taking the time to learn people skills and grow your own personal development are paramount.
+Taking the time to learn people skills and grow your own personal development is paramount.
 Who you are today and who you will be a year down the line will be vastly different if you take the time to study the industry and model the successes around you.
 Become an expert on people and prospecting will become second nature.